Manu’s Menu

 Instructions

-1. Peel the lemons, removing as much of the white part from the peel as possible otherwise this will make your Crema di Limoncello bitter.
+1. Peel the lemons, removing as much of the white part from the peel as possible, as this can make your Crema di Limoncello bitter.

-2. Put the lemon peels in a jar with all the alcohol.
-Close it with a tight lid and keep it in a cool, dark place for 30 days.
+2. Put the lemon peels in a jar with the alcohol.
+Close it tightly and keep it in a cool, dark place for 30 days.

-3. When the 30 days have passed, put the sugar in a pot with the milk, cream and scraped vanilla pod and heat it on the fire until the sugar has dissolved.
-Set aside until completely cold.
+3. After 30 days, put the sugar in a pot with the milk, cream, and scraped vanilla pod.
+Heat gently until the sugar has dissolved, then set aside to cool completely.

-6. Keep it in the fridge for 10 to 15 days before serving.
+6. Let it rest in the fridge for 10 to 15 days before serving.

 Share